This announcement represents a single point in time. Future releases may impact the information below.

 - Add budgeted production quantities to the Production Quantities tab in the Budget tool.
 See Add Budgeted Production Quantities to a Project's Budget.

 - Import budgeted quantities using the 'Budgeted Quantities' tab in the downloadable Microsoft Excel template.
 See Import a Budget.

 Note: If the Timesheets tool is enabled on the project, you can also import budgeted production quantities using the downloadable Microsoft Excel template on the 'Unit Quantity Based Budget' page of the Admin tool.
 See Import Budgeted Production Quantities.

 - Choose from new and existing methods to add installed production quantities to Procore:

-- For companies not using the Timesheets tool, add labor hours as production quantities when creating a timecard entry in the Daily Log tool.
+- For companies not using the Timesheets tool, add labour hours as production quantities when creating a timecard entry in the Site Diary tool.
 See Create Timecard Entries.

 - Import installed production quantities into the Budget tool using a downloadable Microsoft Excel template.
-See Import Installed Production Quantities for the Labor Productivity Cost Budget View.
+See Import Installed Production Quantities for the Labour Productivity Cost Budget View.

-Note: Keep in mind that Daily Log productivity entries (see Create Productivity Entries) and quantity entries (see Create Quantities Entries) do not interact with the 'Procore Labor Productivity Cost' budget view at this time.
+Note: Keep in mind that Site Diary productivity entries (see Create Productivity Entries) and quantity entries (see Create Quantities Entries) do not interact with the 'Procore Labour Productivity Cost' budget view at this time.